tanicha/messaging-service/README.md

 ---

-5. As you can see here, as soon as that file was uploaded - I received an SMS message discussing the content of the file and a link to the file itself.
+5. As you can see here, as soon as that file was uploaded - I received an SMS message discussing the content of the file and a link to the uploaded file itself.

 ![image](https://github.com/tanicha/sms-lambda/assets/91624779/68e67943-a3d3-46e0-8306-d5992b37d13e)